game-create-studios/main-game/README.md

 ## The idea
-The current Idea Is a police style FPS.
+The current Idea Is a open world police style FPS.